leboff/scriptingdx-dreamhouse/README.md

 For details on using sfdx-dreamhouse, please review the [Salesforce DX Developer Guide](https://goo.gl/L0uHFf).

+## Description of Files and Directories

+The sfdx-dreamhouse sample repo includes a number of configuration files; some are specific to Salesforce DX while others are used by related applications such as Heroku Pipelines and CI, Eclipse, Git, or Selenium.

+The following list briefly describes each configuration file, the application that uses it, and whether it is required, optional, or is simply a sample file that shows a best practice or additional examples.
+See the [Salesforce DX Developer Guide](https://goo.gl/rG43Cz) for additional information.

+* **workspace-config.json**: Required by Salesforce DX.
+Configures your workspace.
+Use this file to specify the parameters that affect your Salesforce development project.
+* **app.json**: Required by Heroku Pipelines.
+Configures the Salesforce buildpack and add-on for Heroku review apps.
+* **app-ci.json**: Optional Heroku CI file.
+Configures the Salesforce buildpack, add-on, and tests for the Heroku app that automatically spins up as part of CI test run.
+Because the Salesforce configuration for test runs is different from the configuration for Heroku review apps, this sample app uses the optional **app-ci.json** file for configuring Heroku CI instead of **app.json**.
+* **app-ci-apex-only.json**: Sample file that shows how to run Apex tests within the context of Heroku CI.
+To use, rename the file **app-ci.json**.
+* **Jenkinsfile**: Required by Jenkins.
+Configuration file that defines the Jenkins CI/CD pipeline logic for a project with steps to build/test/deploy etc. captured in various stages.
+The sample shows how to integrate Salesforce DX CLI commands using stages.
+* **Procfile**: Optional Heroku Pipelines file.
+Specifies the commands that are run by the Heroku app's dynos.
+If you do not explicitly create a Procfile when using Salesforce DX with Heroku Pipelines, a default one is used.
+* **.project**:  Required by the Eclipse IDE.
+Describes the Eclipse project.
+* **.gitignore**:  Optional Git file.
+Specifies intentionally untracked files that you want Git (or in this case GitHub) to ignore.
+* **bin/extra-org-setup.sh**: Sample shell script that performs additional setup on a Salesforce scratch org.
+Called by **bin/release**.
+* **bin/release**: Sample script file that describes the commands that are run during the release phase of a Heroku app deployment.
+Called by the Heroku **Procfile**.
+* **config/\*-scratch-def.json**: Sample files that show how to define the shape of a scratch org.
+You can reference one of these files when you create your scratch org with the force:org:create command.
+In the sfdx-dreamhouse sample, the **workspace-scratch-def.json** file is called by the **test/test-runner-config.json** file.
+* **data/\*-data.json**: Sample files for loading data into the scratch org.
+For example, specify one of these files using the -f option of the force:bulk:import CLI command.
+* **test/test-runner-config.json**: Required by Test Runner, although you can name the file anything you want.
+Configures all aspects of the Test Runner, such as its profiles, the tests to run, the orgs to create, the data to load, and so on.
+* **test/test.sh**: Sample script that shows how to use the Test Runner in the context of Heroku CI.
+Called by the sample **app-ci.json** Heroku file.
+* **test/scripts/compile.sh**: Sample script that compiles the Selenium tests.
+Called by the **test/test-runner-config.json** file.
+* **test/scripts/phantom.sh**: Sample script that sets up PhantomJS, which is a scripted, headless browser used for automating testing.
+Called by the **test/test-runner-config.json** file.

+The following two directories contain source code:

+* **force-app**: The source for the Dreamhouse Force.com app and tests.
+The name of this directory corresponds to the value of the DefaultArtifact parameter of your **workspace-config.json** file.
+* **test/integration**: The Java source for the Selenium tests.

 ## Issues

 Please log issues related to this repository [here](https://github.com/forcedotcom/sfdx-dreamhouse/issues).